LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models

-For closed-loop approaches, \textbf{Auto-GPT+P} \citep{Birr_2024} generates the initial state of the problem based on visual perception and an automated error self-correction loop for the generated PDDL goal. \citet{CaSTL} decompose the problem into both PDDL and Python specifications, incorporating a set of constraints into an SMT-based TAMP solver via a Python API. \textbf{LLM+DP} \citep{dagan2023dynamicplanningllm} holds beliefs in uncertain environments to construct possible world states, dynamically updating its internal state and re-plans. \textbf{PDDLEGO} \citep{zhang2024pddlegoiterativeplanningtextual, PDDLEGO-dissertation} performs a recursive task decomposition into sub-goals that enable the agent to gather new observations, progressively refining the problem file until it can develop a solvable plan.
+In closed-loop systems, \textbf{Auto-GPT+P} \citep{Birr_2024} generates the initial state of the problem based on visual perception and an automated error self-correction loop for the generated PDDL goal. \citet{CaSTL} decompose the problem into both PDDL and Python specifications, incorporating a set of constraints into an SMT-based TAMP solver via a Python API. \textbf{LLM+DP} \citep{dagan2023dynamicplanningllm} holds beliefs in uncertain environments to construct possible world states, dynamically updating its internal state and re-plans. \textbf{PDDLEGO} \citep{zhang2024pddlegoiterativeplanningtextual, PDDLEGO-dissertation} performs a recursive task decomposition into sub-goals that enable the agent to gather new observations, progressively refining the problem file until it can develop a solvable plan.
 In terms of human-in-the-loop collaboration, \citep{lee2024planning} introduce \textbf{PlanAID}, a system that uses Retrieval-Augmented Generation (RAG) to assist LLMs in generating emergency operation plans (EOPs) through improved user interaction. \citet{liu2024humanawarenessrobottask} integrate user information into a hierarchical scene graph of the environment, enabling an LLM to predict human activities and goal states, which are then refined using predicates and domain knowledge to ground problem specifications. \citet{NPC-planning} model NPC behavior by leveraging LLMs conditioned on ``memories'' that represent environmental context.

-Instead of extracting PDDL models directly, \citet{paulius2024bootstrappingobjectlevelplanninglarge} leverages LLMs to produce Object-Level Plans (OLP), which describe high-level changes to object states and uses them to bootstrap TAMP hierarchically. \textbf{TRIP-PAL} \citep{delarosa2024trippaltravelplanningguarantees} translates intermediate representations via travel points of interest (POI) and user information into dictionaries. \citet{fine2025leveraging} decompose NL goals into predicate-based Python dictionaries, which are then formatted into HDDL decomposition methods.
+Rather than extracting PDDL directly, \citet{paulius2024bootstrappingobjectlevelplanninglarge} leverages LLMs to produce Object-Level Plans (OLP), which describe high-level changes to object states and uses them to bootstrap TAMP hierarchically. \textbf{TRIP-PAL} \citep{delarosa2024trippaltravelplanningguarantees} translates intermediate representations via travel points of interest (POI) and user information into dictionaries. \citet{fine2025leveraging} decompose NL goals into predicate-based Python dictionaries, which are then formatted into HDDL decomposition methods.
 Beyond PDDL, LLM+AP has expanded generating other planning specifications \citep{Logic-LM} such as \textit{temporal logic} (TL) representations \citep{NL2TL}, including TSL \citep{TSL+llm}, STL \citep{NL2STL}, and LTL \citep{nl2spec, lang2LTL, CoT-TL, HTN-LTL}.
 Recent work shows that LLMs can define the \textit{task search space} by generating successor and goal state Python functions, enabling classical solvers to explore the space efficiently \citep{katz2024thought, a_thought_of_search}.